 The form of the house is kept as simple as possible.
 Along the sleeping areas and hallway, rectilinear planning places service spaces.
 There is also a single-width space that consists of kitchen, living, and dining areas.

 For the construction method, prefabricated cross-laminated timber (CLT) panels are used to reduce site time and contractor level.
 This CLT forms the walls, floor, and roof structure and it has been left exposed to the interior to express the beauty and warmth of the timber.
+Construction equipment like cranes and rigging equipment were rented from reputable crane hire and rigging services.

 A continuous blanket of PIR insulation, a Colorsteel roof, and a Siberian Larch cladding can ensure a comfortable atmosphere in the house throughout the seasons.